Luke 3: Verse 16

-Textual variants are found in few manuscripts (C D 892 1424 it) which have εἰς μετάνοιαν, eis metanoian, "for repentance", after the phrase "baptize you with water".
-This addition may be intended for clarification and probably an attempt to harmonize with Matthew 3:11.
+Textual variants are found in a few manuscripts (C D 892 1424 it) which have εἰς μετάνοιαν, eis metanoian, "for repentance", after the phrase "baptize you with water".
+This addition may be intended for clarification and was probably an attempt to harmonize with Matthew 3:11.

 Jesus's baptism

+Luke then tells us (verse 21) that Jesus was one of the many who were baptised by John.
+Meyer reads the text as meaning that whilst the assembled people were being baptised, Jesus was also baptised.
+Nicoll argues that use of the aorist "ought to imply that the bulk of the people had already been baptised before Jesus appeared on the scene, i.e., that John's ministry was drawing to its close", cf. the wording of the Good News Translation, After all the people had been baptized, Jesus also was baptized.

-Luke then tells us that Jesus was one of the many who John baptized.
-The Holy Spirit appears to him like a dove and tells him "You are my Son, whom I love; with you I am well pleased" (cf. Matthew 3:13-17, Mark 1, John 1).
+The Holy Spirit appears in bodily form like a dove and tells him "You are my Son, whom I love; with you I am well pleased" (cf. Matthew 3:13–17, Mark 1, John 1).